- Published: Jun 12, 2009

-Are My Sites Up? is a straightforward free web tool for being alerted when your websites are down.
+Are My Sites Up? is a straightforward free website monitoring software tool for being alerted when your websites are down.
 With Are My Sites Up?, you can monitor up to five different websites, receive email and text message alerts so that you have constant awareness of your sites’ uptime, and checks performed 25 times a day.

 Update: mon.itor.us has merged with Monitis.